 Ssangyong E100 (codename) teasers & preliminary information

-Korean auto site AutoHerald reported in May last year.
-Ssangyong is claimed to have completed the registration of the name.
+Korean auto site Auto Herald reported in May last year that Ssangyong had completed the registration of the name Korando e-Motion.
 The design prototype e-SIV presented at the Geneva Motor Show 2018 articulated the future of the Ssangyong electric SUV with a closed-off grille lined with a connected chrome bar and a horizontally styled ‘intake’ flanked by lamps with a blueish hue.
 These styling changes will set the Korando e-motion apart from the ICE-powered variant, it said.

 ‘MESMA’ power for the Ssangyong E100

 Ssangyong started testing its electric SUV prototypes in 2019.
 Powered by Mahindra’s MESMA electric architecture, a prototype was spotted at Alice Springs, Australia last year, signaling that the company was testing the car internationally involving various consultants.